archway-network/networks/runbooks/ibcclientexpiryerror.md

 ## Impact

-IBC client expiry monitoring for this perticular connection is currently offline
+IBC client expiry monitoring for this particular connection is currently offline

 ## Diagnosis